-To begin the candidacy process, persons seeking to serve as rostered ministers contact the synod where they are active in a congregation or campus ministry.
+To begin the candidacy process, persons seeking to serve as rostered ministers contact the synod where they are active in an ELCA congregation, an ELCA worshiping community or a campus ministry.
 After completing a Candidacy Application form, an applicant is expected to exercise initiative in completing the pre-Entrance candidacy requirements outlined in this manual.